NETWAYS/icinga-installer/README.md

 ```

 From the second run on, the -S option may be omitted, since the host is now set to this scenario.

-# Upgrade Guide

-## Upgrading to 1.0.0

-### Breaking Changes

-With version 1.0.0 the IcingaDB has been added and has led to the fact that the individual modules had to be repartitioned.
-With this, a smooth update is unfortunately not possible.
-All answer files for servers (e.g. /etc/icinga-installer/scenarios.d/server-ido-mysql-answers.yaml) have changed and need to be recreated.
-Likewise the config files for servers (e.g. /etc/icinga-installer/scenarios.d/server-ido-mysql.yaml) must be taken from the now current version.
-The agent and worker config and answers files have remained unchanged.